StephenDsouza90/kambi-home-task/README.md

 ### /ls

-Users can list files from a directory using the `/ls` route.
-By default the `ls` command will be used and users can provide additional parameters.
+Users can list files from a directory using the `/ls` route and can provide additional parameters.

 ### /find